epfl-dslab2020/dslab2020.github.io/README.md

 ## Questions

-Questions and discussions about the course are gathered on mattermost: [https://mattermost-dslab.epfl.ch](https://mattermost-dslab.epfl.ch/2020).
-You will need to register with your EPFL gitlab ID.
+Questions and discussions about the course are gathered on Slack: [https://epfl-dslab2020.slack.io](https://epfl-dslab2020.slack.io).
+You will receive an invitation to join the workspace.

 ## Final Project